credentials/silvia/README.md

 Together with the library, silvia provides different clients for issuing and verifying credentials, generating a Camenisch-Lysyanskaya (CL) keypair for a certain issuer and managing the IRMA card.

+For basic usage, you need 3 xml specifications and 2 key files:
+* An Issue Specification, which specifies the credentials to issue.
+Needed by the issuer.
+* An Issuer Specification, which specifies who issued the credentials.
+Needed by the verifier.
+* A verification specification, which specifies what credentials are verified.
+Needed by the verifier.
+* A public key file of the issuer.
+Needed by both the issuer and the verifier.
+* A private key file of the issuer.
+Needed by the issuer.

 ####5.1 Generating a CL keypair

 For generating a keypair for issuing and verifying credentials, ```silvia_keygen``` is utililzed: